Presidential Enabling Business Environment Council: Leadership

 On the board of PEBEC, the Vice-President of Nigeria sits as the Chairman of the board with the Minister for Industry, Trade and Investment as the Vice-Chair.
 Also, on the board is the Governor of the Central Bank of Nigeria (CBN), the Executive Secretary, 10 Ministers, the Head of Civil Service of the Federation, representatives of Lagos & Kano State governments, the National Assembly and the private sector.

 The Chairman

 The head of the council is the chairman, elected by the President of the country.
-The term lasts for four years, and the chairman is typically every presidential term.
+The term lasts for four years, and the chairman is typically appointed for each presidential term.
 The current chairman is the Vice President of Nigeria, Kashim Shettima.

 The Vice-chairman

 The Vice-Chair of the council assists the Chair in the administration of the boards affairs in ensuring the implementation of reforms.
 The current Vice-chairman is the Minister of Industry, Trade and Investment, [Dr Jumoke Oduwole MFR].